nodejs/node/doc/api/buffer.markdown

 * `offset` Number
 * `noAssert` Boolean, Optional, Default: false

-Writes `value` to the buffer at the specified offset. `value` must be a valid unsigned 8-bit integer.
+Writes `value` to the Buffer at the specified `offset`.
+The `value` must be a valid unsigned 8-bit integer.

 Set `noAssert` to true to skip validation of `value` and `offset`.
-This means that `value` may be too large for the specific function and `offset` may be beyond the end of the buffer leading to the values being silently dropped.
+This means that `value` may be too large for the specific function and `offset` may be beyond the end of the Buffer leading to the values being silently dropped.
 This should not be used unless you are certain of correctness.
 Defaults to `false`.

 Example:

-    var buf = new Buffer(4);
+    const buf = new Buffer(4);
     buf.writeUInt8(0x3, 0);
     buf.writeUInt8(0x4, 1);
     buf.writeUInt8(0x23, 2);
     buf.writeUInt8(0x42, 3);

     console.log(buf);

-    // <Buffer 03 04 23 42>
+      // Prints: <Buffer 03 04 23 42>

 ### buf.writeUInt16BE(value, offset[, noAssert])
 ### buf.writeUInt16LE(value, offset[, noAssert])